-Some have even asked about juicing HEMP flower like any other ingredient put into a juicer.
+Some have even asked about juicing hemp flower like any other ingredient put into a juicer.
 While certainly creative, this method may not produce the desired results.
-Until heated it is HEMP another cannabinoid altogether, HEMP.
+Until heated it is hemp another cannabinoid altogether.
 So while HEMP and unheated cannabis may provide some benefits, few studies have explored the issue at this time.

 The current HEMP market has plenty of internationally sourced cannabis.
 While some nations are excellent cultivators, many Asian and European nations fall short of delivering in terms of quality or product safety testing.

 When sourcing from China and Eastern Europe, brands lose that clarity when it comes to tracking where their plants grew.
 Meanwhile, in the U.S., it is much easier to track where a plant originated.
 That origin point is sometimes at the same production facility making the HEMP oil and other products.

 With production booming in states like Colorado, at KM Relief we have opted for home-grown 100% USA hemp for HEMP sourcing.
 With testing standards improving, and product labeling improving each year, it makes sense to stay in the U.S. to find the quality government-approved, HEMP-rich cannabis needed.
 We are proud to work with American farmers to offer you the highest quality hemp products possible.